-Members of Chambers, in collaboration with CrowdJustice, may be able to offer an alternative funding option in appropriate cases.
+Our barristers, in collaboration with CrowdJustice, may be able to offer an alternative funding option in appropriate cases.

 Some cases may not be appropriate to be dealt with under Direct Access.
 One example is criminal proceedings where you are eligible for Legal Aid.
 To see if you are eligible check the website here.

-Members of Chambers will endeavour to provide legal services promptly and efficiently however there may be occasions when timescales cannot be met due to:
+9BR Chambers' barristers will endeavour to provide legal services promptly and efficiently however there may be occasions when timescales cannot be met due to:

 - Counsel’s availability

 - Availability of the client or relevant third parties

 - Complexity of the case